Financial-Times/origami/components/o-layout/MIGRATION.md

 - [o-quote](../o-quote/MIGRATION.md)
 - [o-fonts](../o-fonts/MIGRATION.md)

+The `fonts` option of the `oLayout` mixin has been removed, as it is redundant.
+Variable fonts are always included.
+This is not a breaking change.
+You may remove this from your `oLayout` mixin call.

+The `blockquote` element is no longer styled by default.
+We do not believe this is used regularly.
+Please contact the Origami team for support if this is not the case.

 ## Migrating from v4 to v5

 Support for Bower and version 2 of the Origami Build Service have been removed.